mist303/RetrainedQwen3-8-FinGPT/README.md

 | QA (keyword score) | multitask | 0.562 | — |

-The system routes sentiment classification tasks to the sentiment specialist adapter and headline/Q&A tasks to the Round 2 multi-task adapter — the multi-agent design working as intended.
+The system routes sentiment classification tasks to the sentiment specialist adapter and headline/Q&A tasks to the Round 2 multi-task adapter.
+This adapted will be redone as I made a mistake to train it on sentiment analysis as well.

 **FiQA-SA at 0.935** beats the FinGPT reference (0.874).
-Note this uses `FinGPT/fingpt-fiqa_qa` which overlaps with Round 2 training data — a known limitation.
-Re-evaluation on the clean held-out split drops the score, pointing to the same root cause as FPB's gap: the `input` field (the actual news text) was accidentally excluded from training.
-The model learned to predict sentiment labels without reading the content.
-This is the primary target for retraining.
+Re-evaluation tbd to clean out the multitasker and see if improvements can be made.

 **Headline at 0.881** is the cleanest result with no data leakage, genuinely held-out test split, trained for 1 epoch on a 12GB consumer GPU.

-**Hardware:** RTX 5070 Ti Laptop (12GB VRAM) · Unsloth 4-bit quantization ·
+**Hardware:** RTX 5070 Ti Laptop (12GB VRAM and 32 GB RAM)· Unsloth 4-bit quantization ·
 training cost is limited to electricity only · No cloud compute

 ---